barracuda-cloudgen-access/docs/glossary.md

 ## Fyde App

 Agent software installed in a user's device.
+Bundles the end user UI and the Fyde agent.

 ## fyde-cli